Iaramsri/OWASP-TOP-10-2025-TESTING-GUIDE/README.md

 | Operational validation | Confirms logs, alerts, and safe failure | Log assertions, alert pipeline verification, chaos or fault injection |

 That layered approach aligns closely with OWASP’s WSTG scope, ASVS verification model, and NIST’s recommendation to embed secure software practices throughout the SDLC rather than treat security as a final-stage check.

-For GitHub presentation, Mermaid is worth using because GitHub supports Mermaid diagrams inside fenced code blocks, and GitHub also supports collapsible `<details>` sections for keeping long READMEs readable.

-Below is a Mermaid diagram that works well near the beginning of the README to explain the intended testing flow.

 ```mermaid
 flowchart TD